hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

 How to specify the constraints in code

-To specify the constraints, we create an array named `constraints` and set it as
+To specify the constraints, we create an array with constraint objects e.g. `myconstraints` and set it as

 ```
 d3cola.constraints(myconstraints);
 ```
+where myconstraints contains

 ### Alignment Constraints
 ```